uppnrise/acme-microservice-template/README.md

 # acme-microservices-template

 ---
-This project is a skeleton code for microservice architecture pattern using Spring and Docker.
+This project is a template for microservices architecture pattern using Spring, Docker and Kubernetes.
+Inspired and referenced from Magnus Larsson's [Hands On Spring Boot And Spring Cloud](https://subscription.packtpub.com/book/web_development/9781789613476?uuid=bcce201d-2958-4a34-9d8f-c1f9b0af4f06).

 ## Services